BraxtonsGDMods/AIDecoGD/README.md

 git push origin v0.1.0
 ```

 2) Wait for the GitHub Actions run to complete.
 The release will appear on the repository's Releases page.
-Download `ai-deco-mod.zip` and drop its contents into Geometry Dash's Geode mods directory or instruct users to unzip the folder into their mods folder.
+Download `ai-deco-mod.zip` or `ai-deco.geode` and install it into your Geometry Dash / Geode mods directory:

+- To install from a `.geode` file: double-click (if your Geode installer supports it) or rename to `.zip` and extract the `ai-deco/` folder into your Geode mods directory.
+- To install from a `.zip`: extract `ai-deco/` and place the folder into your Geode mods directory.

+Always ensure you use the DLL that matches your game's bitness (x86 vs x64) and the Geometry Dash version supported by the linked Geode libs.

 Important notes about including SDKs and source in releases
 ---------------------------------------------------------